Until recently, very little has been written about the architect, planner and landscape architect Sir Frederick Gibberd.

 The blocks create a series of enclosed spaces, demonstrating Gibberd’s ability to conceive a total environment comprising the three elements of built form, spaces between buildings and landscape.

 Pullman Court was one of the first International Style buildings in the country.
 It was Grade II listed in 1981 and upgraded to II* in 1997.

 2. The Lawn, Mark Hall North, Harlow, 1950-1

-The Lawn is one of the first examples of post-war Swedish-inspired ‘soft’ English modern architecture and represents the best of British housing in the early 1950s.
-Both the ten and three storey blocks, as well as the adjoining walls Gibberd incorporated were Grade II listed in 1998.
+The Lawn is one of the first examples of post-war Swedish-inspired ‘soft’ English modern architecture and represents the best British housing in the early 1950s.
+Both the ten and three-storey blocks and the adjoining walls Gibberd incorporated were Grade II listed in 1998.

 3. Clock Tower, Chrisp Street Market, Lansbury, 1952

-The clock tower and Festival Inn were listed Grade II at the end of October 2017.
+The clock tower and Festival Inn were listed as Grade II at the end of October 2017.